lando/phpmyadmin/docs/guides/phpmyadmin-themes.md

   button: Sign me up!
 ---

+# Using a Custom PHPMyAdmin 4.x Theme in Lando

 [phpMyAdmin](https://www.phpmyadmin.net/) is a free software tool written in PHP, intended to handle the administration of MySQL over the Web.
 See the [lando docs](https://docs.lando.dev/phpmyadmin) regarding phpMyAdmin for help enabling the service.

 :::warning Only for PhpMyAdmin 4.x